-The contract must be formal and written.
+The Personal Services Contract must be formal and written.
 The caregiver must provide the services mentioned and keep detailed, accurate records.
-Documentation must be provided to show that those services have been performed, the number of hours that have been expended on those services, etc. Medicaid scrupulously reviews these contracts and submitted reports.
+Documentation must be provided to show that those services have been performed, the number of hours that have been expended on those services, etc. Medicaid scrupulously reviews these contracts and the submitted reports.

-If the duties as outlined in the contract are not performed, Medicaid will consider the monies you have provided to your caregiver to be a gift – in other words, an uncompensated transfer.
+If the duties as outlined in the contract are not performed, Medicaid will consider the monies provided to the caregiver to be a gift – in other words, an uncompensated transfer.
 This will count against your Medicaid eligibility.

 Caregiver Must Report Income

 Funds given to the caregiver under the Personal Services Contract are considered prepayment for services.
 Thus, the caregiver must report it as income, deducting Social Security, etc.